eth-cscs/SoftwareManagementCourse2019/cmake/handson/0_basics/README.txt

 Maybe for the fast guys:
 Part 3) Now link the library to dotprodcl.
 We can then look how they do it and discuss problems based on their solutions.
+Part 3 can be done before we actually introduce how to do it properly.